GregoryNau/BasicAnimation/index.md

-## Basic Animation will display an animation based on a text format
+## Basic Animation will display custom animations

 Linked below is a demo file.
 To see the animations, please download the file and run the .jar file.